magento/devdocs/src/guides/v2.4/install-gde/prereq/es-config-apache.md

 ## Secure communication with Apache {#es-ws-secure-apache}

-This section discusses how to secure communication between Apache and Elasticsearch using [HTTP Basic](http://tools.ietf.org/html/rfc2617) authentication with Apache.
+This section discusses how to secure communication between Apache and the search engine using [HTTP Basic](http://tools.ietf.org/html/rfc2617) authentication with Apache.
 For more options, consult one of the following resources:

 *  [Apache 2.4 authentication and authorization tutorial](http://httpd.apache.org/docs/2.4/howto/auth.html)